2uinc/tenable2jira/README.md

 ## Deploy

 Run setup first.
 Make your code changes and run deploy.sh in the lambda's folder.

+## Testing

+After deploying you can run a test event in the Lambda console.

+In tenable-to-jira, run the `ses` event.
+To choose a scan group edit the key in the event like this:

+`"subject": "Tenable.io Scan Results: marketing"`

+Change marketing to whichever scan group you want to test.

+In tenable-export-report-27, run the `sns` event.
+Edit the key in the event like this:

+`"Message": "marketing",`

+or send an message to the SNS topic `tenable-export-report`.
+A raw message with the scan group name will work.

 ## Add more Tenable scans